A Brief History

 2011-Present

 In 2012, Google release Universal Analytics, which is similar to that of Google Analytics however users could now track data across multiple services and platforms using user IDs.
 Furthermore, data was now richer with the addition of demographic data and led to more precise analyses.
-Google then released their machine learning on app analytics, allowing marketers to have more relevant metrics and real-time monitoring.
-This was the tipping point for the robust analytics industry that we see today.

 Final Thoughts